 To use transactional emails you must be on a monthly billing plan with Campaign Monitor.
 You will also need to set up email authentication for your Campaign Monitor account.
-Triggering smart transactional emails requires knowledge of Salesforce process builder.
+Triggering smart transactional emails requires knowledge of Salesforce process builder or flows.

 After you have set up a smart email template in Campaign Monitor you are ready to map the variables and define recipients.
 The screen is split up into 3 parts, the first part -mapping details will appear immediately.
 The other two parts will appear when the mapping details are complete.
 Below is quick overview video followed by detailed steps.

 If you have connected more than one Campaign Monitor client then you will see a dropdown box on the top right of the screen to move between accounts.